 Terrorist threat due to Israel-Hamas war

-The suspect, who identified himself as Abdesalem Al Guilani, said in a social media video that he was fighting for Allah.
+The suspect, who identified himself as Abdesalem Al Guilani, said in a social media video that he was a fighter for Allah.
 The federal prosecutor said the third victim, whose injuries were not life-threatening, was a taxi driver.
 The statement urged residents of Brussels to stay indoors until the threat was over.
-European Commission employees were also advised to stay indoors.
+European Commission staff were also advised to stay indoors.

 Sweden in August raised its terror alert to its second-highest level following Koran burnings and other Islam-related acts, citing the threat from jihadists.